zacharytay1994/iHateReports/README.md

 5. A priority system for synonyms, most used > least used.

+6. Add a user interface to support more functionalities.

 ## Disclaimers
 This is just a fun little project to practice my basic c++ proficiency.
 Feel free to clone/fork/reproduce at your leisure, preferably fork and contribute here!;D